viv3kanand/viv3kanand.github.io/about.md

 After scratching over the **liquid** style coding **Jekyll** has, I figured how to customize the features.
 So I thought until I make a design on my own, I would use this as my template.

 Finally, I am still not sure if I will be writing just Bioinformatics related blogs.
 I will most likely document things I learn every day, something related to the kind of work I do, or the game I play and maybe whatever comes to my mind randomly.
 I found a way to organize it so.
-I hope it works! ( :
+I hope this works! ( :